aerocaribbeanva/phpvms-utilities/flights-generator/README.md

 # ✈️ phpVMS7 Flight Schedule Generator

-⚠️ WARNING: Do NOT Remove Lines from airports.txt
+⚠️ **WARNING: Do NOT Remove Lines from `airports.txt`**

-> Important: Never remove lines from the airports.txt file once you have generated and imported flights into phpVMS7.
-Doing so will cause flight numbers to change, leading to broken or duplicate flight imports.
-You may only add new lines at the end of the file.
+> Never remove lines from the `airports.txt` file once you have generated and imported flights into phpVMS7.
+Doing so will cause flight numbers to shift, leading to broken or duplicate entries. **Only add new lines at the end.**

 ---

 ## ⚡ Quick Reference

-**Usage:**
+### Regular Mode:

 ```bash
 python generate_flights.py BASE_AIRPORT_ICAO BASE_AIRPORT_IATA_CODE